 Getting started with online doctors follows a general pattern, though there are slight variations.

 Create your account.
 To enroll or enable the service, you will first create an account and provide a bit of information about yourself, in addition to how you will pay for the service (so that you can be billed).
-One common denominator among all telemedicine companies in this guide is that all of your information will be stored with utmost security, to protect your privacy.
+One common denominator among all telemedicine companies in this guide is that all of your information will be securely stored in a manner that follows the government’s stringent HIPAA guidelines, to protect your privacy.

 Select the service you need.
 If you are intent on seeing a doctor now or soon, select which type of doctor/service you need.
 The top telemedicine companies in this guide make selection relatively easy, even though their service options may vary somewhat.
 You will be able to identify the type of service you need.

 With some companies, an appointment is necessary, in which case you would select an appointment time and then meet with the doctor.
-Our favorite telemedicine companies let you do the visit either by smartphone, tablet or computer, though in some cases video isn’t possible from all devices.
+Our favorite telemedicine companies let you complete a visit using a smartphone, tablet, or computer, though in some cases video isn’t possible from all devices.
 Depending on the state where you reside, you may be required to use video.

 All of the top telemedicine services reviewed here ensure that their doctors meet high standards of care quality and experience.
 These doctors are all board-certified and trained to provide top-notch telemedical care.
 Our top choice overall, Lemonaid, insists that its doctors earn their degrees from a top 50 medical school.